Cross-connection structure of concordant semigroups: Background and overview

-In this article, we use the cross-connection approach to study the ideal structure of concordant semigroups.
-In Section \ref{secconc}, we discuss concordant semigroups and study the category of principal left (right) ideals generated by its idempotents.
+The structure of the article is as follows.
+In Section \ref{secconc}, we discuss concordant semigroups and study the category of principal left (right) ideals generated by their idempotents.
 In Section \ref{seccons}, we abstractly characterise this category as consistent category and construct an intermediary concordant semigroup arising from it.
 In the next section, we introduce the notion of consistent dual and cross-connections, and show how a concordant semigroup gives rise to a pair of consistent categories which are cross-connected.
-Section \ref{seccxn} describes the converse: how a pair of cross-connected consistent categories give rise to a concordant semigroup.
+Section \ref{seccxn} describes the converse: how a pair of cross-connected consistent categories gives rise to a concordant semigroup.
 In the next section, we prove the category equivalence between the category of concordant semigroups and the category of cross-connected consistent categories.
-In the last section, we identify the inductive cancellative category `sitting inside' the cross-connected consistent categories, thereby describing the interrelationship between our approach and Armstrong's one.
+In the last section, we specialise our results to normal categories to obtain the regular semigroup case.
+Also, we identify the inductive cancellative category `sitting inside' the cross-connected consistent categories, thereby describing the interrelationship between our approach and Armstrong's one.

+The article is structured in such a way that even a fresh reader (with no prior understanding of the cross-connections of regular semigroups) would be able to follow the discussion.
+Nevertheless, to place the results of this article in a proper context, we have included a brief outline of the cross-connection construction of regular semigroups as Appendix \ref{appcxnrs}.
+The notions undefined in the appendix shall be motivated and precisely defined in the due course of the article.

+Our results reaffirm the suitability of cross-connections to describe the structure of general classes of semigroups.
+In fact, the third author has made the first step in generalising the cross-connection theory to arbitrary semigroups by introducing set based categories (SBCs) \cite{newcross,newcross1}.
+Hence, the article is an invitation for the readers to employ cross-connection theory to do what it was built for: to overcome the limitation of not having an inbuilt left-right duality.